Learning Koopman Eigenfunctions and Invariant Subspaces from Data: Symmetric Subspace Decomposition: EDMD and Koopman Eigenfunctions

+where in the second equality we have used the linear temporal evolution of Koopman eigenfunctions~\eqref{eq:eig-temporal-evo}.
+The proof is now complete by noting that the previous equation holds for all $j \in \naturals_0$ and its the right-hand side is equal to $f(x(j))$ based on~\eqref{eq:f-in-eig-span}. \end{proof}

-A simple observation reveals that if a function evolves linearly forward in time, then it also evolves linearly backward in time.
-The following result uses this observation to provide a necessary and sufficient condition for functions in the span of dictionary to evolve linearly according the available data.
+Lemma~\ref{l:EDMD-captures-eig} provides a necessary condition for the identification of Koopman eigenfunctions.
+This condition however is not sufficient, see e.g.~\cite[Example~IV.3]{MH-JC:19-cdc} for a counter example.
+Interestingly, if a function evolves linearly forward in time, it also evolves linearly backward in time.
+The next result shows that checking this observation provides a necessary and sufficient condition for identification of functions that evolve linearly in time according to the available data.